Slinkachu

 Stuart Pantoll, better known as Slinkachu, is a British street artist whose artwork is a mixture of sculpture, installation, street art and photography.

-He grew up in Devon and has lived in London since 2003.
+He was born in 1979 and grew up in Devon and has lived in London since 2003.
 He trained in advertising while maintaining an interest in making miniature figures as a hobby.
 He subsequently left his job in advertising to become a full-time artist.

 Work

 His work is based on remodelling and repainting tiny model people, whose minuscule size creates humorous and thought-provoking scenarios, which he installs in public spaces for visitors and passers-by to discover.
 He has left his miniature figures in many cities around the world, including Amsterdam, Antwerpen, Barcelona, and Manchester.

-The element of surprise is key to Slinkachu's work.
-His miniature figurines may stay around for days, or even weeks, before they are finally removed, not before he has documented them through large-scale photographs, some of which have appeared in his several books of his.
+The key to Slinkachu's work is its ephemeral nature.
+His miniature figurines may stay around for days, or even weeks, before they are finally removed, not before he has documented them through large-scale photographs, some of which have appeared in his several books.